w3c/wai-media-guide/planning.md

 {% include box.html type="start" title="Summary" class="" %}
 {:/}

 This page helps you plan accessible media.
-It:
+It helps you:
-* helps you **figure out what your specific audio or video needs** (captions, description, a transcript, etc.)
+* **figure out what your specific audio or video needs** (captions, description, a transcript, etc.)
-* helps with project management and planning what to develop in-house and what to outsource
+* with project management and planning what to develop in-house and what to outsource
-* shows the **standards** for audio and video media in Web Content Accessibility Guidelines (WCAG)
+* understand the **standards** for audio and video media in Web Content Accessibility Guidelines (WCAG)

 {::nomarkdown}
 {% include box.html type="end" %}